Motorway Services Online

 In December 2016, it emerged that Euro Garages were looking to take over Little Chef, and they purchased it on 1 February 2017.
 Many of these restaurants were next to forecourts Euro Garages had already acquired.
 During a long refurbishment process the smaller restaurants became franchises such as Starbucks or KFC, while the larger ones were eventually converted to become several franchises under one roof, resembling a miniature version of some of the busiest service stations in the country.

-Euro Garages generally advertise the brand names they operate more than their own name, but in 2018 this changed and prominent "EG Group" signage was fitted to many of their new restaurants.
+Euro Garages generally advertised the brand names they operate more than their own name, but in 2018 this changed and prominent "EG Group" signage was fitted to many of their new restaurants.
 An all-black colour scheme was applied, possibly inspired by the corporate colours required at their Starbucks branches, but creating a visible EG Group corporate image for the first time.

 A brief partnership with Sainsbury's to introduce Sainsbury's Local stores didn't work out, however Euro Garages later opened small Sainsbury's On the go stores under licence within some of their petrol stations and amenity buildings.
 In 2020, Asda announced that EG Group will be trialling 'Asda on the Move' stores in three petrol stations in the Midlands, which was eventually rolled out to many of their forecourts.